 Herman D. Farrell III

-Farrell recently completed new plays: Cousins Table, a family drama, and universitas, a behind the scenes look into university politics that was presented in a reading at New Dramatists last fall, directed by Amy Saltz and featuring James McDaniel and Kevin Geer.
-He also completed a short commissioned work for the American Slavery Project called Assento as part of the Writing Collaborative of Unheard Voices, a theatrical response to the African Burial Ground in lower Manhattan.
+Farrell recently completed Cousins Table, a family drama that was presented in a reading at New Dramatists in December 2014 and a short commissioned work for the American Slavery Project called Assento as part of the Writing Collaborative of Unheard Voices, a theatrical response to the African Burial Ground in lower Manhattan.
 Excerpts from the work received a staged reading in May of 2012 at the Malcolm X and Betty Shabazz Cultural Center in NYC.